RuleShi/VLA-Embodied-Intelligence-Survey/README.md

 ### Challenges

-#### 🌍 Open-World Generalization
+#### 🌍 Limitations in Cross-Scene Generalization

-Current VLAs perform well within training distributions but often struggle with unseen tasks, environments, robot embodiments, and long-tail disturbances.
-Improving transferable representations and robust adaptation remains a fundamental challenge.
+Current VLAs often perform stably within the training distribution but degrade on unseen tasks, scenes, robot embodiments, and long-tail perturbations.
+The bottleneck involves not only visual encoding, but also object-relation modeling, spatial-language grounding, and cross-embodiment action alignment.

-#### ⚡ Lightweight Deployment and Real-Time Control
+#### 🧠 Fragility in Long-Horizon Task Execution

-Large-scale VLAs provide strong semantic understanding but introduce high computational costs and inference latency.
-Efficient architectures, model compression, and real-time control strategies are required for practical deployment.
+Long-horizon failures arise from the lack of verifiable task-progress representations and closed-loop recovery mechanisms.
+Errors at key stages can propagate through the execution chain, while historical states are difficult to retrieve and use reliably.

-#### 🔄 Data Infrastructure and Continual Learning
+#### ⚡ Bottlenecks in Lightweight Deployment and Real-Time Control

-Existing VLAs mainly rely on static offline datasets and lack effective mechanisms for collecting, filtering, and utilizing deployment experiences, failures, and recovery trajectories.
+Large vision-language backbones introduce inference latency that conflicts with real-time closed-loop control and edge deployment.
+Extreme compression, task-adaptive computation, asynchronous inference, and hierarchical slow-planning/fast-execution architectures remain insufficiently mature.

-#### 🌐 Physical Understanding and Predictive Modeling
+#### 🔄 Lack of Continual Learning Ability under the Static-Data Paradigm

-Current models still lack explicit understanding of physical dynamics, object interactions, and future consequences of actions.
-Integrating predictive models of the environment is essential for reliable decision-making.
+Most VLAs are trained once on static offline datasets and lack a stable mechanism for recycling new tasks, failures, and recovery experiences encountered after deployment.

-#### 🧠 Long-Horizon Reasoning and Planning
+#### 🌐 Insufficient Modeling of Physical Laws

-Complex real-world tasks require hierarchical planning, persistent memory, progress monitoring, and failure recovery beyond short-horizon reactive policies.
+Current VLAs rely heavily on statistical learning and lack explicit modeling of contact dynamics, support relations, friction, mass distribution, and other physical constraints that determine action consequences.

-#### 🤖 System Architecture and Agentic Collaboration
+#### 🤖 Lack of Embodied Agentic Capability

-Future embodied systems require effective coordination among perception, reasoning, planning, action execution, memory, and external tools rather than relying on a single end-to-end policy.
+Task decomposition, long-term memory, tool invocation, active exploration, and human-robot collaboration are still typically implemented through separate modules, while unified coordination among high-level reasoning, VLA execution, and world models remains incomplete.

-#### 📚 Data Acquisition and Synthetic Data Generation
+#### 📚 Scarcity of Real-World Data and Insufficient Credibility of Alternative Data Sources

-Scaling robot data collection remains expensive and inefficient.
-More realistic simulation environments, synthetic data generation, and scalable data engines are needed.
+Real-robot data are costly and difficult to scale, while human-video and simulation data face cross-embodiment mapping and sim-to-real gaps.
+Both also lack a stable mapping from visual dynamics to executable robot actions.

 ---